acerempel/threedots-ca-v2/content/collections/pages/introduction.md

 ---
 title: Preface
 parent: home
-description: 'Good afternoon!
-I am Alan.
-I drink a lot of tea.
-In my spare time I enjoy walking, computing, and punctuation.
-Et cetera.'
+description: 'Who am I?
+What is this website; why does it exist; why the punctuation?
+Find here a word of explanation.'
 link_text: About
 updated_by: ef566878-06e2-4591-9b05-2130076004d2
-updated_at: 1617231895
+updated_at: 1617233253
 blueprint: pages
 hide_from_toc: false
 id: e7849b47-140b-4e7a-828b-cad6d1af069d